LorenzoCorbella74/guitar-studies/README.md

 In the list page it is possible to select a single study or filter guitar studies by tags, favourites, progress status, creation date or free text.
 ![tastiera](./docs/LIST.PNG)

-On the right side of the header a  dropdown menu permits to customise the app settings and save / import the personal app data:
+On the right side of the header a  dropdown menu permits to customise the app settings and export / import the personal app data:

 ![tastiera](./docs/LIST_MENU.PNG)